Skip to main navigation Skip to main content

 Members and beneficiaries who have a valid email address on file with KPPA can also request a new PIN to be sent to them via encrypted email, so they will receive the PIN the same day.
 A member or beneficiary may request a PIN via encrypted email in Step 2 of the registration process for the Self Service portal, in the Contact Information module within the Self Service portal, or by contacting KPPA toll free at 1-800-928-4646.
 To request a new PIN through the Self Service portal, click here to get started: https://kyret.ky.gov/Pages/Login.aspx

-GovDelivery is a Granicus email service used by the Commonwealth of Kentucky and other government entities.
-KPPA uses GovDelivery to email member newsletters and announcements.
+Constant Contact is an email service used by KPPA to email member newsletters and announcements.

 Many members want to speak directly to benefits counselors concerning their retirement options.
 Call Back Assist can help make your life easier by simply reducing your wait time on hold.
 A counselor will call you back and you won't lose your spot in line.